 Going to them and expecting them to understand and give support was like going to a hardware store looking to buy bread.
 Nevertheless, I continued to keep going back to people who could not give me the understanding and support I wanted.
 But as with hardware store not stocking bread, neither could people give me what they did not possess.
 Although I may be angry and frustrated with the hardware store for not having bread, hardware stores don't have bread.
 So it is with certain people.
 Going to receive support and understanding from people who could not give "it" to me was pointless.

-But I still wanted their support and I stayed frustrated!
+But I still wanted their support and understanding and I stayed frustrated!

 Being frustrated and angry at them did nothing to change the situation.
 I wasted a lot of time and energy for many years because they were not getting "it".
 My frustration and anger continued until I realized, like the hardware store, they just did not have nor how to give to me what I wanted and needed.
 Their inability to give to me was because they could not identify with what it was like living with a brain injury.
 What it was like living with an invisible disability.
 With time what became obvious was that people who did not get "it" were not evil.
 Nor was it that they did not love me.
 They just didn't get "it".
 And with my acceptance, I was slowly able to let go of trying to have them get "it".
 But thank God that I met other individuals who get "it".